 We define the state as

-where $l$ corresponds to the incoming lanes and pedestrian crosswalks of the OWL322.
-The definitions for $wave$ and $wait\_veh$ are following \cite{Chu2019}. $wave$ is the number of nearing vehicles per lane, whereas $wait\_veh$ represents the cumulative waiting time of a lane's leading vehicle. $queue$ measures the length of all waiting vehicles in a lane (queue length) while $avg\_speed$ is the average speed of all vehicles in the respective lane.
-Equivalent to the definition of $wait\_veh$, the cumulative waiting time for the first person waiting for a green signal at a crosswalk is given by $wait\_ped$.
-Furthermore, we also include a one-hot encoded vector representing the current phase $phase\_id$.
+where $l$ denotes an incoming lane or pedestrian crosswalk of the OWL322.
+The definitions for $wave$ and $wait\_veh$ are taken from \cite{Chu2019}. $wave$ is the number of nearing vehicles per lane, whereas $wait\_veh$ represents the waiting time of a lane's leading vehicle. $queue$ measures the length of all waiting vehicles in a lane (queue length), while $avg\_speed$ is the average speed of all vehicles in the respective lane.
+The waiting time for the first person waiting for a green signal at a crosswalk is given by $wait\_ped$.
+Furthermore, we also include a one-hot encoded vector representing the current phase $cur\_phase\_id$ and one representing the phase desired by the agent $des\_phase\_id$.
+Additionally, we include the elapsed time in the current phase $time\_elapsed\_curphase_{t}$ and how long the agent has been desiring its phase $time\_elapsed\_desphase_{t}$.

 We provide this rich state representation for two reasons.
 First, the proper state space design for TSC is still an open research question \cite{Haydari2020}.
 By providing this variety, researchers can select a subset as state space representations tailored to the requirements of the used algorithms.
-Second, the analysis conducted in \cite{Alegre2020} indicates that a broader scope of information in the state signal leads to better performance when facing non-stationarity due to changes in traffic dynamics.
+Second, the analysis conducted in \cite{Alegre2021} indicates that a broader scope of information in the state signal leads to better performance when facing non-stationarity due to changes in traffic dynamics.
 The latter is the case in real-world scenarios like LemgoRL.